Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Basic Car Maintenance You Can Do Yourself

-* Changing the engine oil and filter: This is perhaps the most important maintenance tasks you can do for your car.
+This is perhaps the most important maintenance task you can do for your car.
 This job doesn't require special tools (except for an oil filter wrench) or technical knowledge, and you can find the correct procedure for your model in your vehicle repair manual.

-* Checking hoses: From time to time, it's a good idea to pop the hood and check the condition of the different systems' hoses — specially vacuum hoses.
+From time to time, it's a good idea to pop the hood and check the condition of the different systems' hoses—especially vacuum hoses.
 Hoses wear out over time, become brittle, swell, tear and get disconnected due to heat and vibration during engine operation.
-So leaking hoses — vacuum or fluid ones — are a common source of engine performance problems.
+So leaking hoses—vacuum or fluid ones—are a common source of engine performance problems.

-* Inspecting electrical wires and connectors: Wires suffer cuts and burns, and corrosion finds its way into electrical connectors, interfering with electrical flow.
+Wires suffer cuts and burns, and corrosion finds its way into electrical connectors, interfering with the electrical flow.
 So check them from time to time as well.

-* Checking fluids: inspect the level and condition of the different fluids.
-This include engine oil, transmission oil, steering fluid, brake fluid and washer fluid.
+Inspect the level and condition of the different fluids.
+This includes engine oil, transmission oil, steering fluid, brake fluid, and washer fluid.
 Replace fluids according to the schedule in the service manual.

-* Other simple maintenance tasks: The average car owner can do other, more involved maintenance tasks as well.
+The average car owner can do other, more involved maintenance tasks as well.
 However, you need some mechanical experience and get used to paying attention to detail.
 These tasks may include replacing the automatic transmission fluid, replacing a water pump, replacing brake pads or a fuel pump and other similar jobs.
 By the time you start venturing into these types of jobs, you'll have learned that things don't always go according to plan.
 So, you'll need to talk to people with more experience than yours or real car technicians.
 Automotive forums and similar specialized sites online, for example, are valuable resources for the home mechanic.
-Many of these sites are run by qualified mechanics and offer professional advise, and experienced users within the community will also help you as well.
-So become familiar with these sites.
+Many of these sites are run by qualified mechanics and offer professional advice, and experienced users within the community will also help you as well, so become familiar with them.

 For specific winter car care tips, check the next video.